n-morgan/6.461_benchmarking/README.md

 # Math Algorithm Benchmark Project

-This repository benchmarks models on algorithmic math problems using chain-of-thought prompts.
+This repository benchmarks models on algorithmic math problems using prompts.
 It includes scripts to generate benchmark data, test the model, and evaluate outputs.

 ## File Structure